-

 - Commercial dispute resolution

-- Advising a charity regarding a joint venture agreement and subsequent dispute as to its liability for significant overspend on a construction project.
+- Advising a charity in relation to a joint venture dispute concerning liability for significant overspend on a construction project.

 - Franchising